Doctoral Internship in Health Service Psychology

 Outreach and Consultation Programming

-In consultation with the Assistant Director for Outreach, Media and Prevention, interns are able to develop an independent outreach project to meet their outreach and consultation goals which they pursue over the course of the year.
+In consultation with the Assistant Director for Prevention, interns are able to develop an independent consultation project.
 Interns may focus their project on a student population of interest, a mental health topic of interest, or a combination of them.
-Through this project they will develop programming that might fill an unmet need that exists on campus or adds to the resources and support of students on campus.
-Exploration and planning for this project occurs during the fall semester and implementation of it occurs during the spring semester.
+Through this project they will develop programming or ongoing consultation with a campus partner or student group that could fill an unmet need that exists on campus or adds to the resources and support of students on campus.
+Exploration and planning for this project predominantly occurs during the fall semester and implementation of it predominantly occurs during the spring semester.

 Supervision Received